sequenceiq/blog/source/_posts/2014-09-20-topn-on-apache-tez.markdown

 [here](https://github.com/sequenceiq/sequenceiq-samples/blob/master/tez-topk/src/main/java/com/sequenceiq/tez/topk/TopK.java#L109) with the
 DAG creation.
 First of all we define a `DataSourceDescriptor` which represents our dataset and a `DataSinkDescriptor` where we'll write the results to.
 As you can see there are plenty of utility classes to help you define your DAGs.
-Now that the input and output is ready let's define our `Vertexes`.
+Now that the input and output is ready let's define our `Vertices`.
 You'll see the actual data transformation is really easy as Hadoop will take care of the heavy parts.
 The first Vertex is a [tokenizer](https://github.com/sequenceiq/sequenceiq-samples/blob/master/tez-topk/src/main/java/com/sequenceiq/tez/topk/TopK.java#L160) which does nothing more than splitting the rows of the CSV and emit a record with the selected column as the key and 1 as the value.